JohnTerragnoli/ECE382_Lab07/README.md

 If nothing is done with the variables when they are compared, they will reset to the max distance before the next time.

+#Basic Functionality
+Basic Functionality was achieved on 7 Dec 2014, a day which will not live in infamy.

+The video is posted on youTube here:

+#B Functionality

+#A Functionality

 #To do: